vijayrajpanchall/matic-docs/docs/supernets/operate/local-supernet.md

 ### ii.
 Finalize validator set on the rootchain

-After all validators from the genesis block have performed initial staking on the rootchain, the final step required before starting the Supernet is to finalize the genesis validator set on the `SupernetManager` contract on the rootchain.
+After all validators from the genesis block have performed initial staking on the rootchain, the final step required before starting the chain is to finalize the genesis validator set on the `SupernetManager` contract on the rootchain.
 This can be done using the `polygon-edge polybft supernet` command.

 The deployer of the `SupernetManager` contract can specify their hex-encoded private key or use the `--data-dir` flag if they have initialized their secrets.
 If the `--enable-staking` flag is provided, validators will be able to continue staking on the rootchain.
 If not, genesis validators will not be able to update their stake or unstake, nor will newly registered validators after genesis be able to stake tokens on the rootchain.
 The enabling of staking can be done through this command or later after the Supernet starts.